benmiller314/cdm2020spring/plans/lesson-16.md

 3. What do the semicolons in CSS rules do?
 4. How do you mark up comments in CSS?
 5. How can you apply a single CSS rule to multiple HTML elements?
-6. What happens if you have apply two CSS rules to the same HTML selector, but with different values?
+6. What happens if you have apply two CSS rules to the same HTML selector, but with different values? <!-- FOR NEXT TIME: cut this question!
+Or at least save it until after they've read the CSS selectors tutorial.
+Why is this even here? -->
 7. Why is using inline styles generally a bad idea?
-8. EXT: What's one advantage of using `em` as a unit rather than `px`?
+8. EXT: What's one advantage of using `em` as a unit rather than `px`? <!-- FOR NEXT TIME: Make this a non-EXT, and add an EXT that follows up on question 1 (i.e. parallel to the EXT for HTML basics), e.g. when would you want to use each of those locations? -->

 EXT: If your group finishes early, (a) let me know you're done, and (b) check out these [example web-design sketches](http://designbeep.com/2012/05/17/33-great-examples-of-web-design-sketches/).
 What design patterns do you notice?
 What drawing conventions?